 And finally we repeat the phrase, “Adonai Hu Haelohim” (Adonai is the Lord and God) seven times.

 Each of these three phrases is a forceful proclamation of this one sacred truth.

 Following the Divine revelation on Mount Sinai, Moses ascended onto the mountain for forty days and forty nights.
 During this time, he received the shnai Luchot Habrit, the two Tablets of the Covenant, from God.
-However, when Moses descended the mountain again, he discovered the Children of Israel worshipping the Golden Calf.
+However, when Moses descended the mountain again, he discovered the Children of Israel worshiping the Golden Calf.
 In response, Moses took the two Tablets of the Covenant and smashed them to pieces.